 If you're a permanent New Zealand resident, with access to the publicly-funded healthcare system in New Zealand and a visa which will allow you back into New Zealand if you leave, you are eligible to purchase travel insurance with us.
 Click to learn more about permanent reisdency travel insurance.

 We automatically cover a range of adventure activities, and you can be medically covered to scuba dive to 30m, or hike up to 5,000m with our adventure add-on.
 If you're interested in skiing or other winter sports, you can add-on snow ski cover, which provides cover for loss or damage to winter sports equipment (not in use), replacement equipment hire, loss or theft of your ski pass, piste closures and more, as well as that all important on-slope medical cover.
-Check the Product Disclosure Statement to see whether your activity is covered under the policy.
+Check the Policy Wording to see whether your activity is covered under the policy.

 Although hiring a rental vehicle affords you plenty of freedom on your travels, there’s always the possibility that you may damage your hire car.
 TINZ includes a $6,000 rental vehicle excess cover as standard on our Comprehensive and Comprehensive Plus plans, saving you on exorbitant insurance excess fees when you hire a car.

 Unlike most insurers we don’t exclude terrorism.
 If you’re caught up in an act of terror, we’ll pay for your flight home, cover your medical costs and in some cases, reimburse you for trip cancellation.
 Click to learn more about our cover for terrorism.